Wait for the Lightning: A Sneak Peek

 Still reading?
 Okay.
 Here we go.

 If you enjoyed this sneak peek, use the form below to subscribe to Jeff’s email list.
-You’ll be the first to know when Wait for the Lightning is available in print and ebook!
+You’ll be the first to know about new releases and more!

 Previous